 Yasmin Farhart is a public speaker, educator, activist and empowered Lebanese woman living with a disability.
 Her confidence and determination drive her passion for creating a more inclusive community for people living with disability from CALD backgrounds.

 Yasmin lives in South West Sydney and is actively involved in a number of local advisory and reference groups .
-She is also an event MC and has established her own business called MCYF (Master of Ceremonies – Yasmin Farhart).
+She is also an event MC and public speaker and has established her own business called Yasmin Farhart.